zchsh/pollinator-pathways-project-website/NOTES.md

 ## Navigation editing

-- [ ] Test out wiring up the navigation to be editable
+- [x] Test out wiring up the navigation to be editable
-- [ ] Implement editable top nav
+- [ ] Implement editable top nav on all pages

 ## Remaining pages

 - [ ] Get a rough implementation of all pages done
   - Goal is to have content on the page.
 Doesn't need to be editable.
 Doesn't need to look good.
 That can come later.
   - Already mostly done this, kind of "tracking" it in Figma